clvrmktg/brokerage-exam/content/glossary/adjustment-price-paid-payable/index.md

 +++
 date = '2025-06-09T21:24:53-04:00'
-title = "Adjustment of Price Paid or Payable" term = "Adjustment of Price Paid or Payable" definition = """
+title = "Adjustment of Price Actually Paid or Payable (PAPP)" term = "Adjustment of Price Actually Paid or Payable (PAPP)" definition = """
 Adjustments are additions to the transaction value required under Article 8 of the Agreement to ensure a complete and accurate customs valuation.
 These include: